De-Linearizing Agent Traces: Bayesian Inference of Latent Partial Orders for Efficient Execution: Experiment

 \subsubsection{Cloud Iac 6 dataset}

-We evaluate our method on \textbf{Cloud-IaC-6}, a benchmark of cloud provisioning tasks ranging from simple instance creation to complex high-availability clusters (see Table~\ref{tab:cloud_iac_6} and \ref{tab:aliyun_sceario}).
-Those scenarios are named from Aliyun Cloud Infrastructure product (See Table~\ref{tab:aliyun_glossary}).
-The dataset contains 54 successful execution traces generated by a diverse pool of LLM agents (including Qwen-Plus, DeepSeek, and Kimi) to ensure behavioral diversity.The true graph are from experts, see Figure~\ref{fig:aliyun-gt-covers}.
-We provide the full implementation and benchmark datasets in our public repository.\footnote{\url{https://anonymous.4open.science/r/Cloud-IaC-6-B970/README.md}}
+We evaluate our method on \textbf{Cloud-IaC-6}, a benchmark of cloud provisioning tasks ranging from simple instance creation to complex high-availability clusters (see Table~\ref{tab:cloud_iac_6} and \ref{tab:cloud_sceario}).
+Those scenarios are named from underlying Cloud Infrastructure product (See Table~\ref{tab:cloud_glossary}).
+The dataset contains 54 successful execution traces generated by a diverse pool of LLM agents (including Qwen-Plus, DeepSeek, and Kimi) to ensure behavioral diversity.The ground-truth graphs are provided by domain experts, see Figure~\ref{fig:cloud-gt-covers}.
+We provide the full implementation and benchmark datasets in our public repository.\footnote{\url{https://github.com/hollyli-dq/po_inference_agent/blob/main/data/cloud_iac_dataset/README.md}}

 \textbf{Trace Data Structure.} Each entry in the dataset is a serialized execution trace $\tau = (I, \mathcal{A}, \mathcal{B})$, where: \begin{itemize} \item \textbf{Intent ($I$):} The natural language instruction (e.g., ``Create a 2-core ECS in Hangzhou Zone H''). \item \textbf{Action Sequence ($\mathcal{A}$):} The linear sequence of API calls executed by the agent (e.g., \texttt{CreateVpc} $\to$ \texttt{RunInstances}). \item \textbf{Blackboard State ($\mathcal{B}$):} The shared context containing resource IDs (e.g., \texttt{VpcId}, \texttt{SecurityGroupId}) produced by earlier actions and consumed by later ones. \end{itemize}